Stylophone: Stylophone Gen X-1

+Stylophone Gen X-2

+In 2025, the Gen X-1 was enhanced as the Gen X-2, to include a tactile expression strip, and additional CV/Gate in and out connectivity to allow it to be played via external keyboards, or to output to a DAW or other musical equipment.

 Stylophone GEN R-8

 In 2019, Dubreq announced the Gen R-8, a limited edition, full-analogue, metal-cased Stylophone.
 This version has features seen on more expensive analogue synthesizers and is considerably larger than the standard model.
 An initial batch of 500 has been released.

 Stylophone Analog Sound S1

 In 2020, Dubreq released a replacement for the 2007 S1.
 The new model is visually similar to its predecessor but has less rounded corners and no auxiliary input.
 Internally, the digital sampled sounds have been replaced by an analogue oscillator based on a 555 timer IC, and the tone selector offers three octave ranges.
 The sound is much more similar to that of the 1970s versions.

 Bowie Limited Edition

 In 2021, Dubreq launched a limited edition version of the Analog S1 as a tribute to the late David Bowie.
 This model has an all-white finish, has an official Bowie logo moulded into the chromed grille and includes a colour-printed booklet including photos, interviews and tablature for a selection of Bowie's songs.